 Do you have a disability that you wish to tell us about?
-Yes No 🗆 If yes, do you require any support or adjustments to process for this job? enable Yes - take part in the se No □ election If Yes, give details
+Yes No If yes, do you require any support or adjustments to process for this job? enable you Yes to take □ part No If Yes, give details:

 People with disabilities who meet the essential criteria will be guaranteed an interview